Theotaquet/pear/README.md

 ## What is PeAR?

-WIP...
-PeAR runs silently in background and will never crash your application.
-If an error occurs, the plugin will simply be deactivated and the application will continue to run normally.

 ### Features

 * Logs: PeAR can store simplified information about the session recordings and the errors encountered.